springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 ### Errors

 Each field can have an `error` property.
-The presence of the property indicates the field is in an error state and the property value (a string) defines the error message.
+The inclusion of the property means the field is in an error state.
+The property value (a string) defines the error message the user sees.

 ```json
 {